What is Non-Owned Auto Liability Coverage?June 14, 2018

 The very nature of the name seems almost ridiculous – Non-Owned Auto Liability.
 The first thing that comes to mind is the question as to how you could be held liable for a loss caused by a vehicle you don’t even own.
 A logical follow-up question would be, “What kind of world are we living in, anyway?”

 In spite of the name, coverage for Non-owned Auto Liability isn’t as nonsensical as it initially may seem.
 In fact, the vast majority of business owners should be adding this coverage to either their Business Auto Policy, their Commercial Package Policy or BOP.
 Any business that has employees, and even some that do not, will likely, at some point, create a liability exposure pertaining to the use of non-owned vehicles on behalf of their company.
 When liability coverage for non-owned vehicles is not purchased, a coverage gap is created and the business owner can be left uninsured if a loss were to occur.

 Liability Exposure in the Use of Non-Owned Autos

 So, what exactly creates a liability exposure in regard to the use of non-owned autos?
 Simply put, the establishment of what is legally described as an agent/agency relationship is what determines if a non-owned vehicle exposure exists.
 It doesn’t take a whole lot to establish such a situation.
-In layman’s terms, directing someone to do something on your business’s behalf is enough to establish the relationship and potentially put yourself on the hook for claims arising while they are acting as an “agent” for your company.
+In layman’s terms, directing someone to do something on your business’s behalf is enough to establish the relationship and potentially put yourself on the hook for claims arising while they are acting as an “agent” for you or your company (the “principle”).
 When the person, or employee, is conducting these tasks while using their own vehicle, a Non-Owned Auto Liability exposure presents itself.